 Writing “Wolf Song”

 Tramping the high fields of the Montana mountains with the team, following narrow wolf-trails past hidden dens, I felt for myself the contrast between the arid, empty, overgrazed landscapes where wolves were extinct, and the thriving landscape where wolves were protected.
 Thanks to the wolves, deer grazed in natural patterns, and healthy underbrush supported birds, fish, and insects.
 The wolf is our peer at the peak of the food chain, the keystone to healthy ecologies.
-Wolves are our sacred wild friends; to harm a wolf is uniquely taboo in Native cultures for good reason, since they are the creatures who keep everything else in balance.
+Wolves are our sacred wild friends; to harm a wolf is uniquely taboo in Native cultures for good reason, since, as this video shows, they are the creatures who keep everything else in balance.

 Bringing what I had written back to Maine, I realized that this project would inspire more than an individual book of poetry.
 The epic tragedy of the wolf’s near-disappearance from the United States demands communal and societal, not just individual, grieving.
 I founded an organization, Poets Theater of Maine, to create the play, and the production became a collaborative effort among nearly 30 people: composers, musicians, choreographers, mask-makers, dancers, actors, and singers, all coming together to honor the spirit of the wolf.